In order to better suit your needs and expertise, we offer several ways to do your data analysis on our ressources .

 An online storage is also available at https://genostack-data.genouest.org, a Dropbox like service.
 It can be used via web API or using swift command line client from the internet and from the cluster and can also be used to share some files publicly or privately with external users.

-/home and /groups have snapshots and are not intended for computation. /omaha has no snapshots and is intended for computations.
-Files on omaha are not supposed to be stored for a long period and may be deleted.
+/home and /groups have snapshots and are not intended for computation. /omaha and /scratch have no snapshots and are intended for computation.
+Files on omaha and scratch are not supposed to be stored for a long period and may be deleted.

 We also offer a private cloud , called genostack, that allows you to test and experiment the usage of cloud computing for your research.